-Ask any parent and they can tell you that when their kids don't get enough sleep, they are cranky with a capital 'C' the next day.
-That one's kind of a no-brainer.
-But a new study claims that when kids get random amounts of sleep — early bedtime one night followed by a late night the next — they can be just as cranky if not even more so.
+Ask any parent and they'll agree: when kids don't get enough sleep, they're cranky with a capital "C" the next day.
+That's kind of a no-brainer.
+But a study from 2013 claims that when kids get random amounts of sleep — early bedtime one night followed by a late night the next — they can be just as cranky, if not more so.

 It came as no surprise that kids with a late bedtime — after 9 p.m. — had more behavior issues than their early-to-bed peers.
-But what was surprising was that kids with random bedtimes actually had more behavior problems even than the kids who regularly got an abrupted night's sleep.
-You can read all of the details of the study in this post: Want well-behaved children: Put them to bed on time?
+But what was surprising was that kids with random bedtimes had more behavior problems than the kids who regularly got a shorter night's sleep.
+You can read all of the details of the study in this post: Want well-behaved children: Put them to bed on time.

 These results fall right in line with the study I wrote about this summer that found kids with irregular bedtimes had lower test scores in school.

 Change in sleep patterns tied to academic performance

 And sleep patterns don't just affect young children; they also affect college students.